Photo credit: Astronomy Picture of the Day

 I’ve never seen enough discussions on the internet to address this issue so I, myself, create a similar topic at Reddit.
 The topic received several responses ranging from expressions of disgust to more reasonable explanations about plumbing.

 Turns out that in some countries, the plumbing systems are not good enough to be capable of dislodging paper wastes.
-In such cases, used toilet papers had to go straight to the waste bins and flushing it away will clogged the pipes and cause more sanitation problems.
+In such cases, used toilet papers had to go straight to the waste bins and flushing it away will clog the pipes and cause more sanitation problems.

 Still curious, I asked several travelers in a travel forum I frequent usually about their countries’ toilet practices, and their worst and best toilet experiences while trotting the rest of the world.